Exodus Movement (EXOD)

 Share Repurchases

-- Exodus Movement authorized a share repurchase program in November 2021 for up to $2 million of its Class A common stock at a price of up to $55 per share, intending for the program to run through December 2022.
+- Exodus Movement authorized a share repurchase program in November 2021 for up to $2 million of its Class A common stock at a price of up to $55 per share, with the program intended to run through December 2022.

 Share Issuance